harshilpatel8812/supermarketmanagementsystem/README.md

 How to Run the Program:

-- First, install Java JDK, Netbeans from Appaanywhere.
+- First, install Java JDK, Netbeans from Appsanywhere.
 Open the and run whole project.

 Added Features: